 Pardoned turkeys give sales tax the bird

-Had the Lincoln turkey made it to the White House table, tax would have been a non-issue as the District of Columbia does not charge sales tax on livestock, groceries or chef services.
-Although 14 states do tax groceries and some, including Washington and California, add retail sales tax to home-cooked meals prepared by professional cooks.
-Georgia even extended that rule to chefs marketing their home cooking services online, requiring sales tax to be charged on the transaction.
+Had the Lincoln turkey made it to the White House table, tax would have been a nonissue as the District of Columbia does not charge sales tax on livestock, groceries, or chef services.
+Groceries are subject to sales tax in 13 states, and some states, including Washington and California, add retail sales tax to home-cooked meals prepared by professional cooks.
+Georgia even extended that rule to chefs marketing their home-cooking services online, requiring sales tax to be charged on the transaction.

 What about the Nixon and Reagan era turkeys that were sent to petting zoos?
 If they spent their final days on display in Louisiana, Oklahoma, or Maryland, it would cost visitors more to get a glimpse of these fortunate fowl.
 These states, among others, charge sales tax on admissions to certain entertainment or amusement venues, which can include zoos.

 And what about Liberty and Bell, the two turkeys plucked from the “Presidential Flock,” chauffeured from Willmar, Minnesota, to Washington, D.C., and pardoned by President Biden on November 20, 2023?
 After their work in the nation’s capital was complete, the duo retired to the University of Minnesota’s College of Food, Agriculture and Natural Resource Sciences in St. Paul.

 As Liberty and Bell acclimate themselves to retirement, other (less fortunate) birds will be featured on Thanksgiving tables across the nation.
 Thousands are delivered to food banks each year.